aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/aspose-email-java-create-save-emails/_index.md

 ```

 ### License Acquisition Steps
-1. **Free Trial**: You can start with a free trial to explore the features of Aspose.Email.
+1. **Free Trial** – Explore all features without a credit card.
-2. **Temporary License**: Apply for a temporary license if you need more time to evaluate the product without limitations.
+2. **Temporary License** – Extend the trial period for evaluation.
-3. **Purchase**: For continued use, consider purchasing a full license.
+3. **Full License** – Purchase for unrestricted production use.

 ### Basic Initialization and Setup
-Once you have added the dependency, import the necessary classes in your Java file:
+After the dependency is resolved, import the core classes:

 ```java
 import com.aspose.email.MailAddress;